Santa Baby 2: Christmas Maybe: Soundtrack

 Alexa Vega sang the lead track from the movie, "Christmas Is the Time to Say I Love You" and shot a music video for the song which premiered during the 25 Days of Christmas.
 Amber Stevens recorded a new version of the title song, "Santa Baby".
-The songs are featured on the compilation album Songs to Celebrate 25 Days of Christmas, released on November 3, 2009 by Walt Disney Records.
+The songs are featured on the compilation album Songs to Celebrate 25 Days of Christmas, released on November 3, 2009, by Walt Disney Records.

 Home media

-Santa Baby 2: Christmas Maybe was released on DVD on October 12, 2010.
+Santa Baby 2: Christmas Maybe was released on DVD on October 12, 2010 in 4:3 full frame format.